Greg Urwin: Early life

+Career

 Diplomat

 Urwin entered the Australian Department of Foreign Affairs and Trade, or DFAT, in 1971 following his graduation from the University of Sydney.
 His first diplomatic posting for DFAT was 1971–1974 to the Australian embassy in Ottawa, the capital of Canada.

 Urwin's work as a Pacific region specialist began in 1977 when he was posted to Apia, Samoa from Canberra, to open Australia's first diplomatic mission in the Polynesian nation.
 Urwin was seconded to Secretary of Foreign Affairs of Samoa in 1979.
 In this capacity, Urwin assisted Samoa in developing its international foreign policy.

 Urwin's later Pacific diplomatic assignments included serving as Australian High Commissioner in Fiji and Vanuatu and the deputy head of the Australian mission in New Zealand.
 Through his diplomatic postings in large nations, Urwin was often accredited to smaller Pacific island states as well.

 Urwin's first marriage to Louise Dauth ended while he was Apia.
 He married his second wife, Penny Clark, a Samoan widow with three sons.

 Urwin often returned to Canberra, Australia, between diplomatic postings, where he often served as a special envoy for the government or as an international election observer.
 Despite his overseas positions, Urwin remained active and in tune to Australian domestic politics.

 Urwin was part of the Australian delegation to the 2000 Pacific Islands Forum summit in Kiribati.
 Urwin was considered to be a very important drafter of the Biketawa Declaration, which was signed at the Kiribati summit.
 The Biketawa Declaration, named after the island of Biketawa where negotiations took place, provided a firm political framework for regional cooperation on Pacific island security for the first time.
 The Declaration established a mechanism by which Forum countries could come to the assistance of its members.
 The Biketawa Declaration came against a backdrop of increased political instability throughout Melanesia at the time.
 George Speight had recently staged the 2000 Fijian coup d'état during the same year and the Solomon Islands were nearly brought to civil war due to ethnic tensions on the island of Guadalcanal.

 Urwin was considered to be an instrumental voice in the application of the Biketawa Declaration to the Solomons Island Crisis.
 Urwin applied the declaration to the crisis and gathered regional support for the Regional Assistance Mission to Solomon Islands, or RAMSI, which was sent to the Solomon Islands in 2003 to help quell the ethnic violence and remains to this day.
 RAMSI stabilised the nation and allowed the government of the Solomon Islands to rebuild its administration and the economy.